techinessoverloaded/iOSAppDevBasics/optuples.md

 ```
 Nil
 ```

 #### Using Forced Unwrapping Operator `!` :
 Refer Example 1 for **Forced Unwrapping Operator** usage.
 If the `Optional` having `nil` value is tried to be unwrapped, an error `Unexpectedly found nil while unwrapping an Optional value` will be thrown at Runtime.

-#### Using Automatic Unwrapping /Implicitly Unwrapped Optionals:
+#### Using Automatic Unwrapping/Implicitly Unwrapped Optionals:
-Declaring Optionals with `!` instead of `?` will make the variable to be automatically unwrapped during usage.
+Declaring Optionals with `!` instead of `?` will make the variable to be automatically unwrapped when they are assigned

 **Example 3 :**
 ```swift